Ruff Ryders Entertainment: 2000–2004: Continued success

-On March 28, 2000, Interscope and Ruff Ryders released Drag-On's debut studio album, Opposite of H2O.
-The album featured production from Ruff Ryders in house producers P.K./P. Killer Trackz, DJ Shok, Jay "Icepick Jay" Jackson, and Swizz Beatz as well as guest appearances from Ruff Ryders acts Parle, Eve, The LOX, Styles, Jadakiss, and DMX.
-Supported by the moderately successful lead singleSpit These Bars, the album peaked in the top 5 on the Billboard top 200 and was certified Gold in America.
-A Parle album, originally scheduled for an April 4, 2000 release, was ultimately shelved.
+On March 28, 2000, Ruff Ryders released Drag-On's debut studio album, Opposite of H2O.
+The album featured production from Ruff Ryders in house producers DJ Iroc, P.K./P. Killer Trackz, DJ Shok, Jay "Icepick Jay" Jackson, and Swizz Beatz as well as guest appearances from Ruff Ryders acts Parle, Eve, The LOX, Styles, Swizz Beatz, Jadakiss, and DMX.
+Critical reception was mixed to average, but was nonetheless a commercial success.
+Supported by the moderately successful lead single Spit These Bars, the album debuted and peaked in the top 5 on the Billboard 200 and was certified Gold in America.